-In 2019, our large-scale community HIV/ TB project in King Cetshwayo district, KwaZulu-Natal, run in collaboration with the Department of Health, became the first in South Africa to reach the UNAIDS 90-90-90 targets.
-A survey supported by Epicentre, MSF’s epidemiological research arm, revealed that 90 per cent of people living with HIV knew their status, 94 per cent of those were on antiretroviral treatment, and 95 per cent of people on treatment had a suppressed viral load.
+In 2019, our large-scale community HIV/ TB project in King Cetshwayo District, KwaZulu-Natal, run in collaboration with the Department of Health, became the first in South Africa to reach the UNAIDS 90-90-90 targets.
+A survey supported by Epicentre, MSF’s epidemiological research arm, revealed that 90 percent of people living with HIV knew their status, 94 percent of those were on antiretroviral treatment, and 95 percent of people on treatment had a suppressed viral load.
 In response to the growing phenomenon of disengagement from HIV care, we have developed services in the informal settlement of Khayelitsha to encourage patients, including those with advanced HIV, to restart treatment.

-Doctors Without Borders (MSF) works with the provincial health department to provide victims of sexual violence with essential medical and psychosocial care through community clinics known as Kgomotso Care Centres on South Africa’s platinum mining belt.
+MSF works with the provincial health department to provide victims of sexual violence with essential medical and psychosocial care through community clinics known as Kgomotso Care Centres on South Africa’s platinum mining belt.
 In 2019, we handed over two of the four clinics to the department.
-We also launched initiatives to identify victims of sexual violence, for example through our school health programme, which reached 26,000 students.
+We also launched initiatives to identify victims of sexual violence, for example through our school health program, which reached 26,000 students.
 Community-based initiatives accounted for at least 160 of the 1,294 new patients seen in 2019.

-In Tshwane, we opened a hub offering medical and psychosocial care to migrants, refugees and asylum seekers, who struggle to access public health services under South Africa’s increasingly restrictive migration policies.
-In 2019, 668 people received medical and psychological support and 456 attended group mental health sessions.
+In Tshwane, we opened a hub offering medical and psychosocial care to migrants, refugees, and asylum seekers, who struggle to access public health services under South Africa’s increasingly restrictive migration policies.
+In 2019, 668 people received medical and psychological support, and 456 attended group mental health sessions.
 In addition, our emergency teams responded to episodes of xenophobic violence against migrants in three provinces.

 No. staff in 2019: 227 | Expenditure in 2019: €11.9 million | Year MSF first worked in the country: 1986